 With the UE Location and the FQDN, the DNS AF obtains the preferred locations for the N6 Access to the DN for that application and the corresponding subnets (or full IP addresses) after NAT using the SLA based Translation Table.
 These subnet(s) (or full IP addresses) are then added as one or more “ECS” options in the DNS Query as in RFC 7871.
 ECS stands for EDNS Client Subnet, where EDNS is Extension Mechanisms for DNS.
 The query is then forwarded to the MNO DNS.
 The original DNS request by the UE is temporarily buffered in case it needs to be resent later e.g., in failure cases.
+The DNS AF acts as a DNS Forwarder in order to be in the path for the response.

+Editor’s Note: The mechanism to identify the UE and retrieve the UE location is FFS especially in case a NAT is used.

+Editor’s Note: Further details on the translation mechanism in the DNS AF is FFS.

 Any ECS received from the stub resolver in the UE is not considered, as in this solution, it is not the client address but network addresses that are provided in the ECS

+Editor’s Note: it is FFS whether ECS received from the stub resolver in the UE are removed by the DNS AF.